July 23, 2025 #Global Chile #Economy

 Train_Chillán

-Better connectivity, shorter travel time and more comfort: that is what the new train between Santiago and Chillán, the most modern in South America, offers.
-Inaugurated in 2024 by EFE Trenes de Chile (EFE Central), this service represents a significant leap in the quality of public transportation in the country.
+Better connectivity, shorter travel times, and greater comfort: that’s what the new train between Santiago and Chillán—the most modern in South America—has to offer.
+Launched in 2024 by EFE Trenes de Chile (EFE Central), this service represents a significant leap forward in the quality of public transportation in the country.

-They are six trains manufactured in China by CRRC Sifang, with bimodal technology, i.e., they can run on electricity or diesel.
-Each can accommodate 238 seated passengers and can reach speeds of up to 160 km/h (100 mph).
-In addition, they offer a renewed travel experience with universal accessibility, adapted toilets, reclining seats, cafeteria, screens with real-time information, etc.
+There are six trains manufactured in China by CRRC Sifang, featuring dual-mode technology—meaning they can run on either electricity or diesel.
+Each train has a seating capacity of 238 passengers and can reach speeds of up to 160 km/h.
+In addition, they offer an enhanced travel experience with universal accessibility, accessible restrooms, reclining seats, a café, screens displaying real-time information, and more.

 Chile as a regional reference

-"This train, the most modern in South America, has very special characteristics.
-For example, the maximum speed it reaches, which undoubtedly improves the conditions and travel times that a service like this can offer," said Mabel Leva, president of EFE Central."It is a leap forward in terms of our country's modernity, in terms of where we want to go and also in terms of sustainability and comfort for our country's citizens and visitors," she added.
+“This train, the most modern in South America, has some very special features.
+For example, its top speed, which undoubtedly improves the conditions and travel times that a service like this can offer,” said Mabel Leva, president of EFE Central.
+“It represents a leap forward in terms of our country’s modernization, in the direction we want to move, and also in terms of sustainability and comfort for our citizens and those who visit us,” she added.

 The initiative also includes the improvement of 10 stations in key cities such as Rancagua, Talca, Linares and Chillán, as well as the construction of a new maintenance workshop.
 The total investment is US$ 70 million.